Expectations influence perception.

 There also can be what some have called institutional blindness.
 Like if you went to the police to report that while you were away some of your possessions had been stolen, all the police would know for sure is that you are reporting that you cannot find some of your possessions.
 They do not know who else has keys to your home or what else might account for their being missing and so write down only what they know, that you are reporting possessions being missing.
 Medical records written in this way at least would record that you have complaints and believe you have been injured, even if they do not record the who, what and where of the cause you have reported.

-However, medicine tends to be so defensive that it is common for patients not even to get that.
+However, medicine tends to be so defensive that what is common is for patients not even to get that.
 Patients seeking only medical help are asked how they got injured and, if they answer that question, cannot get even a diagnosis, let along treatment.
 If they look at their records later they can find fanciful, if not pejorative, statements claiming the patient reported the opposite of what the patient reported.

 C43.4 is one of the diagnosis codes that could appear in your record after trying to get treatment for an iatrogenic injury.
 It is part of the the International Classification of Diseases, Tenth Revision (ICD-10) which has more than 141,000 codes.
 You can look up the codes on the internet by searching on "ICD-10 codes" to see what the codes in your chart mean (the links to that keep changing).
 C43.4 is the code for "Malignant Neoplasm of the Neck," which is a supposed to identify a particular physical problem in your neck, but also can be a way to communicate to other caregivers that you are a pain in the neck.